Pocket International Preschool in Kamikitazawa, Koenji & Ogikubo

 At this age, children are learning to become independent from their mothers and are learning about self-awareness.
 It is here where the educational adventure begins.

-Alphabet Capital Letters
+Alphabet Lower Case Letters

-Numbers 1 to 30
+Numbers 1 to 20

 Colors Black, Blue, Brown, Green, Orange, Pink, Purple, Red, White, Yellow